besartelezi/typescript-solid/README.md

   - [ ] Do some investigating of my own
     - [ ] Add those resources to README
     - [ ] Write out new insights I've gained from other resources
+  - [ ] Finish the L assignment
+    - [ ] Write in that README about how I tackled that assignment
+    - [ ] Comment code / explain what I did
 - [ ] 'I' can't believe you've done this - Theory
   - [ ] Read all information given to us by the coaches regarding the S of SOLID.
   - [ ] Add S of SOLID part in README